jbhayet/jbhayet.github.io/_projects/formation-control.md

 ---
 title: "Formation control for quadricopters"
-excerpt: "In this project, we design algorithms to control drone formations in a distributed way, without collision ."
+excerpt: "In this project, we design algorithms to control quadcopters formations in a distributed way, using consensus theory.
+One of the main difficulties is that the trajectories of the quadcopters should be without collision, with either static obstacles in the environment or with other quadcopters."

 collection: projects
 ---